Little Witch Nobeta Review – Anime Soulslike

 Little Witch Nobeta Gameplay

 Where the story disappoints, the gameplay shines.
-The enemy variety in the game is really good and each follows a specific pattern that you’ll need to learn to defeat them.
+The enemy variety in the game is really good, and each follows a specific pattern that you’ll need to learn to defeat them.
 As such, fights can be challenging a few times.
 But fret not, as our witch has a number of spells at her disposal for taking down her foes from afar and also melee enemies up close with her staff.
-These spells are divided into four categories which can be upgraded.
+These spells are divided into four categories, which can be upgraded.

-These categories usually determine the range and damage of the spell, since some are suitable for long-range, like the lighting spell, while others are more suitable for close-range, such as the fire spell.
-You’ve also got your standard all-purpose spell known as the arcane spell and the rapid-shot ice spell.
-Each spell also has unique special attacks which can help turn the tide of the battle in a sticky situation.
+Each spell also has unique special attacks that can help turn the tide of the battle in a sticky situation.
 Using magic tailored for combat can deplete your MP meter, which keeps track of your mana, and the complete depletion of this meter will render you unable to cast at all.
-The MP meter refills automatically but you can refill it faster by using melee attacks or evading attacks timely.
+The MP meter refills automatically, but you can refill it faster by using melee attacks or evading attacks timely.

 Visuals And Performance